About Us

 Ultimately, the choice depends on your lifestyle, the specific goals you have for your dog, and how much time and involvement you are willing to commit to the training process.
 It’s important to consider your personal situation and choose the option that will work best for you and your dog.

-Is puppy/dog bootcamp worth the investment?
+Is a puppy/dog board and train worth the investment?

 Yes and no, If you are the hands-on type that enjoys being apart of every moment and doing the teaching yourself then group or owner focused might be the best route for you.
 For those who have a busy chaotic life yes, the trainer does all the hard work teaching the concepts and you just reinforce when they come home.
 Enrolling your puppy at 8 weeks sets them up for continued success with constant dog-to-dog socialization.
 Home and work life can be chaotic and limits the invested time needed to guide an attention craved puppy as they explore and discover all the scents and textures our home and outside world have to offer.
 Having a professional trainer guiding your pup in a structured environment increases their response to making nondestructive decisions, establishing coping mechanisms such as teaching a leave it (lose interest in the cable cord, pizza/burger on the table, shoes in the closet.) sit for attention instead of jumping and clawing.
 Polite leash mannerisms compared to excessive arm pulling during walks.
 Trainers can recognize initial fear responses that sometimes get reinforced within the home environment.
 A structured training environment focusing on your pets needs can help to avoid reinforcing and developing an avoidance or fear to seeing or hearing the trash can, vacuum, or person riding the bicycle down the sidewalk among other things.